 From the above discussion, it is clear that mediation is a way to unravel disputes without resorting to litigation or different adversarial modes of dealing with conflict.
-By using a "win-win" solution, applicable to both sides, mediation promotes better appreciation amongst disputants (Welsh, 2012).
-It also charges less, affects in greater lasting agreements than litigation, and can be used for emotionally sensitive disputes where other types of conflict resolution are inappropriate (Sa'odah, 2012; Emery, 2012; Wall & Dunne, 2012; Kizmann, Para & Jobe-Shields, 2012).
-As a result, mediation has proven useful in extensive areas such as parent-child and household disputes, divorce, commercial enterprise, organisational disputes, environmental conflicts, community/neighbourhood conflicts, and victim-offender mediation.
+By using a "win-win" solution, applicable to both sides, mediation promotes better appreciation amongst disputants (Welsh 2012).
+It also charges less, results in more lasting agreements than litigation, and can be used for emotionally sensitive disputes where other types of conflict resolution are inappropriate (Sa'odah 2012; Emery 2012; Wall and Dunne 2012; Kitzmann, Parra and Jobe-Shields 2012).
+As a result, mediation has proven useful in extensive areas such as parent-child and household disputes, divorce, commercial enterprise, organisational disputes, environmental conflicts, community/neighbourhood conflicts and victim-offender mediation.

 In Malaysia, mediation is initially and formally implemented in banking and insurance disputes.
-There are certain regulations provided for mediation services in almost all kinds of civil disputes (Abdul Rani & Norjihan, 2014).
+There are certain regulations provided for mediation services in almost all kinds of civil disputes (Abdul Rani and Norjihan 2014).
 The purpose of enacting these provisions is to regulate the process and procedure as well as the mediators.
 Today, mediation has also been extended to matrimonial and household disputes.